- Can you tell me if I am I eligible to apply?

 Additional financial support may be provided through a Graduate Teaching Assistantship (GTA).
 You may apply to the department to be considered for a GTA assignment once you are a registered student.

-Please note that GRS and IMSA funding amounts are meant to help cover the cost of tuition but are often not enough to cover annual living expenses.
+Please note that GRS funding amounts are meant to help cover the cost of tuition but are often not enough to cover annual living expenses.
 Review the Study and Living Costs web page for more information.
 Study Permit applicants typically need a minimum of $30,000 CAD per year for tuition and living expenses.

 Unfortunately, no, MEng students must be fully self-funded.
 No financial support is provided by the department, the Faculty of Engineering, or the University of Waterloo.